fa941/sales-data-analysis-project/README.md

 -Sales showed a steady increase from 2013 to 2015.

 -However, there was a significant decline in sales during 2016.

+---

--See the PPT for the project's process, summary, and recommendations.
+## For more details about the project process, summary, and recommendations, please see the PPT presentation.

 ---